bawee/bwast/README.md

 **Input format requirements**

 * Input files should have a recognisable suffix (e.g. gb, gbk, emb, embl, fas, fasta, fna, fa)
-* Input files should be present or sym-linked in the working directory.
-Please do not use relative/absolute path with filenames.
+* ~~Input files should be present or sym-linked in the working directory.
+Please do not use relative/absolute path with filenames.~~ Fixed: 2 Sep 2015
 * Genbank and EMBL files must be formatted according to Biopython requirements.
 Valid headers must be present.
 Genbank output from Artemis and RAST are known to cause issues.